leros-dev/leros/README.md

 ## Questions

  * Is load immediate sign extending?
 Is the high form sign extending?
-   * probably yes, makes sense, is in Morten's VHDL version so
+   * Yes, it is.
+Needs tests and documentation.
- * What is sign extending?
+ * What else is sign extending?
  * byte order:
    * Morten's simulator (and presumable compiler) is little-endian
    * Martin's ISA simulator is little-endian